Frequently Asked Questions

-Alcohol is a very effective solvent, and that really is the main reason why we use it.
-Many ingredients are soluble only in alcohol.
-Salicylic Acid for example is in Even Skintone Serum at quite a high level.
-Alcohol is the best solubilise for Salicylic Acid.
-Hence we have to include alcohol to the formula.
+The main reason Ultraceuticals uses alcohol is because it is simply a very effective solvent and many ingredients are only soluble in alcohol.
+For example, our Even Skintone Serum contains quiet a high level of Salicylic Acid, which is best solubilised by alcohol.
+Hence, alcohol is included in the formula.
 To compensate for this, the formula also contains a high level of water to slow down the drying effect, and it contains Lactic Acid.
-Some of the Lactic Acid is converted into Sodium Lactate, which is a very effective moisturiser to help balance any possible drying effects.
+Some of the Lactic Acid is converted into Sodium Lactate, a very effective moisturiser which thus reduces any possible drying effects.

-What class of ceramides are used in Ultra Moisturiser Cream and Ultra Hydrating Gel?
+What class of Ceramides are used in Ultra Moisturiser Cream and Ultra Hydrating Lotion?
 How are they produced?

 Where can I find out more information about purchasing Ultraceuticals online and the Customer Service Policies?